4chlys0/ReadingList/ReadingList.md

 //--2018--//

+The Very Unoffical Dummies Guide to Scapy (a free pdf)

 Nmap Network Scanning (Physical book not online version)

 	(in progress) A must-read for anyone who uses this tool.
 Well-written and provides situational usage examples.
 It feels infinitely better to understand the functionality of all the flags than memorizing them.